-The what command is used to find identifying information within any PWB/UNIX file whose name is given as an argument to what.
+The what command is used to find identifying information within any PWB file whose name is given as an argument to what.
 Directory names and a name of "-" (a lone minus sign) are not treated specially, as they are by other SCCS commands, and no keyletters are accepted by the command.

-What searches the given file(s) for all occurrences of the string "@(#)", which is the replacement for the %Z% ID keyword (see get(I)), and prints (on the standard output) what follows that string until the first double quote ("), greater than (>), newline, or (non-printing) NUL character.
+What searches the given file(s) for all occurrences of the string "@(#)", which is the replacement for the %Z% ID keyword (see get(1)), and prints (on the standard output) what follows that string until the first double quote ("), greater than (>), backslash (\), newline, or and then the command:

+(non-printing) NUL character.
 Thus, for example, if the SCCS file "s.prog.c" (which is a C program), contains the following line (the %M% and %I% ID keywords were defined in Section 5.1.1):

 '''

-char id[] "%Z% %M%: %I%";
+char id[] "%Z%%M%:%I%";

 '''